 You won’t need to pay a base monthly fee – only a smaller charge for each sale (we’ll cover this in more detail further down when comparing against professional FBA accounts).

-You won’t have the ability to create Amazon sponsored ads but, if you only make a handful of sales each month and don’t want access to more detailed reporting, it’s still feasible to stick with the individual plan as it will cost less to keep active.
-This is especially true if you sell more niche, expensive items that can help cover your operating expenses and Amazon-related fees.
+You won’t have the ability to create Amazon sponsored ads.
+However, if you only make a handful of sales each month and don’t want access to more detailed reporting, it’s still feasible to stick with the individual plan.
+This is especially true if you sell more niche, expensive items that can help cover your operating expenses and Amazon FBA fees.

-You’re able to create product pages and sell items in ungated categories, the latter of which refers to those that don’t require a professional plan (more on this further down).
+You’re able to create product listings and sell items in ungated categories.
+The latter of which refers to those that don’t require a professional plan (more on this further down).

 Professional plans are available to those who require more data to work with and tend to move many products each month.
 Key benefits of this option include the following:

-As noted earlier, individual FBA accounts cannot create Amazon sponsored ads, and they miss out on the enormous cost-saving, profit-boosting benefits of having well-optimized PPC campaigns.
-Calculating your ACoS and profit margin can help reduce your campaign spend while increasing ad engagement by targeting the right shoppers.
+As noted earlier, sellers with an individual account cannot create Amazon sponsored ads.
+Therefore, they miss out on the enormous cost-saving, profit-boosting benefits of having well-optimized PPC campaigns.
+Calculating your ACoS and profit margin can help reduce your campaign spend.
+It can also increase ad engagement by targeting the right shoppers.
 Using an automated, self-driving PPC tool such as Trellis does much of the work in a single click including automatic keyword generation and data-driven bid and budget optimizations.
 This is key to helping further improve the potential of every advertised product.
 However, without a professional plan, you’ll miss out on these opportunities.

 How Niche are Your Products?

 Do you plan on selling something a little more out-of-the-ordinary such as collectible items or even auto parts?
-While both individual and professional plans allow sellers to list under the same standard 20 product categories, professional plans grant you access to even more.
-Therefore, if you sell in any of the following gated categories, you’ll need a professional account set up:
+Both individual and professional plans allow sellers to list under the same standard 20 product categories.
+However, professional plans grant you access to much more.
+Therefore, if you sell in any of the following gated categories, you’ll need a professional seller account set up:

 - Collectibles & Coins